Slow Cooker Homemade Salsa Chicken

 This post may contain affiliate links.
 Please read our disclosure policy.

 This Slow Cooker Homemade Salsa Chicken is tender and flavorful.
-This recipe makes plenty of extra salsa for topping the tacos or burritos!
+This recipe makes plenty of extra salsa to add to tacos or burritos!

 This meal is worth trying if you love homemade salsa and a good taco!
 Have a great weekend.
 I will be back early next week with a new recipe.